 A range of reactor configurations and catalyst systems are used nowadays by different manufacturers to produce thousands of tons of polyethylene and polypropylene every year in huge petrochemical complexes around the world.
-Even if the material being produced is in fact characterized by a distribution of molar masses (MMD) and possibly a distribution of chemical compositions (CCD), due to historical and practical reasons, the production is typically controlled based on bulk properties, which can be measured with relatively simple equipment.
+Even if the material produced is in fact characterized by a distribution of molar masses (MMD), and possibly a distribution of chemical compositions (CCD), due to historical and practical reasons, the production is typically controlled based on bulk properties, which can be measured with relatively simple equipment.
 Melt Flow Index (MFI) is maybe the most important of such bulk parameters, being related mainly to the average molar mass.
 Density, which is more related to the average of chemical compositions, is another parameter typically used for controlling the reactor and the product.

 With the development of more complex polyolefins, such a multimodal polyethylene or heterophasic polypropylene, and the requirement for a more uniform production and tighter specification ranges demanded by a global and competitive market, the classical approach of relying on bulk physical properties to control the manufacturing process starts to find its limits.
 A new paradigm needs to be implemented based on acquiring complete information about the full distributions that characterize the products, in order to replace or complement the control based on single average parameters.

 Gel permeation chromatography (GPC/SEC) is extensively used in the industry’s analytical laboratories to obtain the MMD.
 The requirement of high temperature operation, given the semi-crystalline nature of polyolefins, together with the inherent complexity of the technique and the fragility of GPC columns, has prevented in the past the availability of MMD analysis as a routine process control tool in the manufacturing plant laboratory.

 In order to fulfill this need in the industry, a compact GPC-QC instrument has been developed to provide robust and precise MMD data for process control.
 In addition to a high-reliability hardware design, the operation workflow has been simplified while keeping full automation of sample dissolution and analysis.